Botox and Xeomin Treatments

 Dr. Sanovich finds that women typically get four months, or longer, effect from 24 units of Botox or Xeomin injected in the crow’s feet or frown lines.
 Some patient’s muscles require a larger dose than others.
 Men’s muscles are more resistant to botulinum, and may need 50% to 100% more units for each area to get the same duration.

 If you want to spend less on a Botox or Xeomin treatment, you should simply ask to have fewer units injected.
 The effect will be shorter, so you will need to repeat the treatment more often.
 If you are considering Botox or Xeomin, let Dr. Sanovich help you decide what is best for you.

 If you do not obtain the result you desire after ten days, please come in for re-evaluation.
 We can easily augment your result with additional Botox or Xeomin.

 Side effects and complications have been minimal.
 Occasionally, slight swelling and/or bruising may last for several days after an injection.
 On rare occasions an adjacent muscle may be weakened for several weeks after an injection.
 This may cause a slight lowering of the eyelid, or some double vision.
 This will resolve as the effect of the Botox or Xeomin fades.
 Botox and Xeomin are extremely safe for cosmetic use.
 It is not a permanent treatment.
 When the lines start to re-appear, a simple repeat treatment is all that is necessary to maintain the desired result.

 Dallas Surgical Arts offers Botox and Xeomin Treatments for patients in Dallas TX.
-Call Dallas Surgical Arts Phone Number 972-566-4900 to schedule a free consultation.
+Call Dallas Office Phone Number 972-566-4900 to schedule a consultation.